-The President of the General Assembly appointed the ambassadors of Luxembourg and the United Arab Emirates to the United Nations as co‑chairs of the IGN of the 73rd General Assembly.
-They presented a Paper outlining the elements where agreement has been reached and the questions which require further discussion.
+The President of the 74th General Assembly appointed the ambassadors of Poland and the United Arab Emirates to the United Nations as co‑chairs of the IGN of the 74th General Assembly.

-The most recent meeting of the G4 partners (Germany, Brazil, India and Japan) was at foreign minister level in New York on 25 September 2019.
-They reiterated their resolve to continue to work together to reform the United Nations Security Council.
+The G4 partners (Germany, Brazil, India and Japan) will meet at foreign minister level on 23 September 2020.
+They reiterate their resolve to continue to work together to reform the United Nations Security Council.

 As the fourth‑largest contributor, a leading provider of development aid and also a major player in many areas of the UN’s work (for example, human rights, climate, disarmament, peacekeeping), Germany aspires to a permanent seat on the Security Council, particularly since our international partners and the German public constantly urge us to bring our influence to bear there.
 We can only do so if Germany is a member of this body.

 Therefore, together with its G4 partners, Germany continues to actively advocate a reform of the UN Security Council.
 The 75th anniversary of the founding of the United Nations in 2020 is an important milestone and a good opportunity to take concrete steps.
-Under the chairmanship of the new President of the General Assembly, Professor Bande of Nigeria, we want to make clear strides forward in the 74th General Assembly.
+Under the chairmanship of the new President of the General Assembly, Volkan Bozk of Turkey, we want to make clear strides forward in the 75th General Assembly.

 How many members does the Security Council have?